trautmaa/trautmaa.github.io/_apps/nebo.md

 intro:     ""
 ---
 <p>
     I am really excited to learn more about Nebo!
-I want to put my experience building interactive websites to work
+I want to put my experience building interactive websites to work.
 </p>
 <p>
     My goal is to keep learning.
 My <strong>ability to listen and advocate</strong> will help me effectively turn an Art Director's dream into interactive, clickable reality.